Asha Puthli: Career

-She appeared in her first film, shot by Indian director Mani Kaul in 1968.
+Puthli appeared in her first film, shot by Indian director Mani Kaul, in 1968.

 Puthli, who had studied Bharatanatyam and Odissi, was able to make her way backstage and secure an audition in New York for the Martha Graham School's modern jazz dance course when the American modern dancer Martha Graham's dance troupe visited India on tour.
 However, she lacked a passport and would have to audition in New York.
 Her friend who worked as a flight attendant for British Overseas Airways Corporation (BOAC) informed her one day that they were conducting interviews for potential future hiring.
 After meeting the general manager, Puthli received an immediate job offer.
 "I couldn’t get the scholarship unless I went to America to audition, and I couldn't get to America without a scholarship," she recalled.
 She accepted the job in order to obtain a passport and for her training, she spent two months in London, where she later recalled she "would get to hear real jazz".

 After resigning and moving to New York in 1969, she succeeded in her dancing audition and was awarded a one-year scholarship at the Martha Graham School.
-Puthli portrayed Salome in a production of "Jesus: A Passion Play for Americans," which was filmed by WGBH in Boston and televised nationally in March 1970.
+Puthli portrayed Salome in a production of Jesus: A Passion Play for Americans, which was filmed by WGBH in Boston and televised nationally in March 1970.

 As an ambassador of the Tea Council, Puthli toured the United States in 1970, inviting young artists to participate in a competition the council called a "search for the new sound."

 In 1970, John H. Hammond at Columbia had read Ved Mehta's portrait of her in Jazz in Bombay.
 After hearing a rough demo, he signed her to CBS Records.
 Hammond sent her to audition for avant-garde jazz saxophonist Ornette Coleman, who was looking for a singer for his album Science Fiction (1972).
 For the album, Puthli sang on two songs, "What Reason Could I Give" and "All My Life".
 For her work on Science Fiction, she shared the DownBeat Critics' Poll award for Best Female Jazz Vocalist.

 She also sang lead vocals on the Peter Ivers Blues Band's cover version of "Ain’t That Peculiar", which was reviewed favorably in Cashbox, Rolling Stone, and Billboard.
 The single, released in 1972, entered the Billboard charts.
 Take It Out On Me, the band's album featuring Puthli, was finally released in 2009.

 Puthli became part of pop artist Andy Warhol's Factory scene.
 Warhol superstar Holly Woodlawn was her close friend and roommate, and together they starred in Bad Marion's Last Year (1971), directed by Gene Ayres.